Tonsley was designed with you in mind.

 Tonsley’s success as an innovation district derives from the quality of the relationships between its partners and its unique design promoting a vibrant and inclusive destination.
 There are places to relax, meet and exchange ideas, encouraging collaboration.
 The Town Square at the heart of Tonsley provides that central meeting place.

 There’s a win-win for educational institutions and industry arising from that collaborative culture of universities, students and businesses working together on creative developments.
-Together, Flinders University and TAFE SA have 8,500 students studying and training at Tonsley per year.
+At the completion of the redevelopment, Flinders University and TAFE SA will have over 8,500 students studying and training at Tonsley per year.

-The 1,200-strong residential precinct at Tonsley is developing into a premier location to live with 850 homes incorporating the latest environmental and design guidelines and views overlooking green open spaces.
+The 1,800-strong residential precinct at Tonsley is developing into a premier location to live with 900 homes incorporating the latest environmental and design guidelines and views overlooking green open spaces.